 for individual difficulties of employees.

-Any employee (e.g., job holder, Line Manager, Trainee) who identifies such a need for additional training is committed to request this from his Line Manager of <.
+Any employee (e.g., job holder, Line Manager, Trainee) who identifies such a need for additional training is committed to request this from his Line Manager of e.g., Training QA Specialist.

 If Trainee or Trainer believes that the form of training is not appropriate for successful training (e.g., due to extensively changed workflows or editorial changes), suitable training measures and the aspects to be trained shall be proposed.